ansible/tox-ansible/README.md

 ## How does it work?

-`tox` will, by default, create a python virtual environment for a given environment. `tox-ansible` adds ansible collection specific build and test logic to tox.
+`tox` will, by default, create a Python virtual environment for a given environment. `tox-ansible` adds Ansible collection specific build and test logic to tox.
 The collection is copied into the virtual environment created by tox, built, and installed into the virtual environment.
-The installation of the collection will include the collection's collection dependencies. `tox-ansible` will also install any python dependencies from a `test-requirements.txt` (or `requirements-test.txt`) and `requirements.txt` file.
+The installation of the collection will include the collection's collection dependencies. `tox-ansible` will also install any Python dependencies from a `test-requirements.txt` (or `requirements-test.txt`) and `requirements.txt` file.
 The virtual environment's temporary directory is used, so the copy, build and install steps are performed with each test run ensuring the current collection code is used.

 `tox-ansible` also sets the `ANSIBLE_COLLECTIONS_PATH` environment variable to point to the virtual environment's temporary directory.
 This ensures that the collection under test is used when running tests.
 The `pytest-ansible-units` pytest plugin injects the `ANSIBLE_COLLECTIONS_PATH` environment variable into the collection loader so ansible-core can locate the collection.

 `pytest` is ued to run both the `unit` and `integration tests`.
 `ansible-test sanity` is used to run the `sanity` tests.

-For a full configuration examples for each of the sanity, integration, and unit tests including the commands being run and the environments variables being set and passed, see the following:
+For full configuration examples for each of the sanity, integration, and unit tests including the commands being run and the environment variables being set and passed, see the following:

 - [integration](docs/integration.ini)
 - [sanity](docs/sanity.ini)